HodofHod/SE-Modifications/README.md

 Mesechtos Ktanos?
 Maybe?
 If I feel like it.
 Even more spellings!
 Shulchan Aruch!
-Rambam!
+Midrash Rabba!
 Other stuff!